MickMacLean/mickmaclean.github.io/astro_1.md

 ### Scientific Overview for a Non-Scientific Audience
-If you have no experience in astronomy, here's the basics of what you need to know about the scientific premis of this project.
+If you have no experience in astronomy, here are the basics of what you need to know about the scientific premis of this project.

 Clouds of gas and dust collapse under the gravitational pull of a newly formed stellar object; debris collects and begins to orbit the object as it falls to the surface.
 Instead of falling directly onto the star, this collected matter flattens and forms a disk around the object in order to preserve angular momentum; this is an accretion disk, and many young objects host them until they dissipate around 3Myrs of formation.